-1. The community remains entrenched in 1907 terminology which needs bringing into 2021.
+1. The community remains entrenched in 1907 terminology which needs to be brought into 2022.
 Things have moved on so much but the use of this ancient terminology and what it infers, just keeps us marking time in the last century.
 It does not do us any favours in awareness terms, nor does it do us any favours in clinical terms.
-If clinicians, scientific organsiations (including pharma) and patient advocate organisations will not move on, we as patients and advocates need to pull them along with us.
+If clinicians, scientific organisations (including pharma and clinicians regional societies), and patient advocate organisations will not move on, we as patients and advocates need to pull them along with us.
 We need to do all we can to remove the term “Carcinoid” from our vocabulary …… and theirs.
 Read more on this issue by clicking here or on the picture:

 1. To be told your cancer isn’t really cancer is an insult.

 2. To be called an animal is to be dehumanised.

 3. To be rare when you’re not, is a step back.

 I am not a doctor or any form of medical professional, practitioner or counsellor.
 None of the information on my website, or linked to my website(s), or conveyed by me on any social media or presentation, should be interpreted as medical advice given or advised by me.